The Year Without Sunshine

 "The Year Without Sunshine" is a 2023 science fiction novelette by Naomi Kritzer.
 It was first published in Uncanny Magazine.

 Synopsis

 In the wake of a natural disaster, the residents of a Minneapolis neighborhood undertake a collective effort to keep each other alive.

 Reception

-"The Year Without Sunshine" won the 2024 Nebula Award for Best Novelette and Hugo Award for Best Novelette.
+"The Year Without Sunshine" won the Nebula Award for Best Novelette of 2023, and the 2024 Hugo Award for Best Novelette.

 Locus called it "hopeful" and "well-considered, well-researched, and well-written", but asked whether "such a kind and caring urban island would inevitably be confronted by less amiable folks who have an awful lot of arms and ammo".